Recommendations

 Create-Your-Own Strategy

-If your use case doesn’t match a predefined template, you can now build your custom recommendation logic from scratch.
+If your use case doesn’t match a predefined template, you can start from scratch.

 Using your own events and conditions (such as clicks, purchases, or category visits), you can set up a completely customized flow tailored to your business needs.
 This option gives advanced users the flexibility to design highly specific recommendation experiences that align with unique goals or user journeys.